 Japan has a rich and fascinating culture and history.
-Japan has particular importance to Australia because of trade and tourism, areas that may provide future employment opportunities for students.
+Japan has particular importance to Australia because of trade, tourism, and technology, areas that may provide future employment opportunities for students.
 Spoken Japanese is relatively easy to pick up, and although the writing system presents a challenge, there are many online games designed to help students master script recognition.
-Many Australian students are attracted to Japanese because of the growing popularity of Japanese anime (animation films) and JPop music internationally among teenagers.
+Many Australian students are attracted to Japanese because of the growing popularity of Japanese anime (animation films) and JPop music among teenagers.

-- Students will have opportunities to host visiting Japanese students or interact with them at school - All students enrolled in this course will be eligible to enter the Ube/Newcastle Sister City Speech Competition and win themselves a trip to Japan - All Japanese students are invited to participate in a Bi-annual excursion to Japan if they wish.
+- Students will have opportunities to host visiting Japanese students or interact with them at school - All students enrolled in this course will be eligible to enter the Ube/Newcastle Sister City Speech Competition and win themselves a trip to Japan